 To find out if you are classed as an employer in the construction industry, see Who must register with CITB.

-If you have a seven-digit CITB registration number already, you do not need to register.
+If you already have a seven-digit CITB registration number, you don't need to register.

 Ways you can register

 You can choose to register online, or by email or post:

 You will usually hear back from us within two weeks to confirm your registration or to request more information.

 Once you have registered, you’ll receive a unique seven-digit CITB registration number.
 Keep this safe as you’ll need it when you complete your Levy Return and make a grant claim.

 How to claim grants after you have registered

 To claim grants, you need to first send a Levy Return.
 We then send you an assessment telling you how much levy you need to pay.
 Once you have set up your levy payment, you can start to claim grants.

 It can sometimes take over a year from the date you register to when you can start to claim grants.

 If you registered before 1 April 2016, you can claim grants for: